jokecamp/jokecamp.com/_posts/2019-02-17-code-examples-api-http-get-json-different-languages.markdown

 - shell
 ---

 Downloading JSON via GET from a simple API should be the 2nd tutorial right after Hello World for every language.
-Below is an ever-growing collection of code examples to hightlight the differences in different programming languages and serve as a practical reference.
+Below is an ever-growing collection of code examples to highlight the differences in different programming languages and serve as a practical reference.

 Jump to an implementation: